 Los Banos Car Accident and Personal Injury Lawyer

 The city of Los Banos, located in Merced County of California's San Joaquin Valley, is a family-oriented community of more than 39,000 people.
-Residents often work locally in this fast-growing city and commute to some of the farms, wineries, and food processing plants that surround it.
+Residents often work locally in this fast-growing city and commute to some of the farms, wineries, and food processing plants surrounding it.
 All this driving has the potential to put people's lives at risk of severe accidents caused by distracted, drunk, or careless drivers.

 At the Law Offices of Edward A. Smith, we understand the anxiety, frustration, and struggles that come with a serious personal injury, and we are here anytime to help you get your life back on track.What Qualifies as a Personal Injury Case?